NGC 6984

 NGC 6984 is a barred spiral galaxy located 180 million light years away in the constellation Indus.
+It is a Type II Seyfert galaxy, a type of active galactic nucleus (AGN).
+It is situated south of the celestial equator, and is visible with the help of a telescope having an aperture of 10 inches (250 mm) or more.

+It was discovered on 8 July 1834 by British astronomer John Herschel.

+Supernovae

-It is known for having been the host of two recent supernovae: one in 2012 first known as SNhunt142 (later designated SN 2012im), and one in 2013 known as SN 2013ek.
-The first was a Type Ic and the second was a Type Ib/c.
-HST observations were initiated by Dr. Dan Milisavljevic.
+NGC 6984 is notable for having been the host of two supernovae which occurred in the same location (< 0.4 arcsec), about 1 year apart: SN 2012im (type Ic, mag.
+18.9), first known as SNhunt142, and SN 2013ek (type Ib/c, mag.
+16.9).
+Hubble Space Telescope observations were initiated by Dr. Dan Milisavljevic.

 NASA's press release about SN 2013ek said:

 "It is so close to where SN 2012im was spotted that the two events are thought to be linked; the chance of two completely independent supernovae so close together and of the same class exploding within one year of one another is a very unlikely event.
 It was initially suggested that SN 2013ek may in fact be SN 2012im flaring up again, but further observations support the idea that they are separate supernovae — although they may be closely related in some as-yet-unknown way."